cedvid/42-born2beroot/README.md

 ### SECOND BONUS:

-For the second bonus, I decided to install 'cockpit' as an additional service.
+For the second bonus, I decided to install Cockpit as an additional service.
 It's a remote server management software with a simple web-based interface.

 The installation is very straightforward, here's what the official website recommends: